• Skip to main content

 Soft, warm lighting is key to creating a Hygge feel.
 If you have bright lightbulbs in your home, a quick fix is to remove them and change them out with warmer, softer bulbs.

-You can also add unscented candles (battery operated work well, too!) and fairy lights to add additional soft, warm lighting touches.
-Using a combination of floor, table and wall lamps will also give you a warmer feel than overhead lighting.
+You can also add unscented candles (battery-operated work well, too!) and fairy lights to add additional soft, warm lighting touches.
+Using a combination of floor, table, and wall lamps will also give you a warmer feel than overhead lighting.

 Share Your Welcoming Home & Comfort Food with Family and Friends!